04 January 2019

-With so many destinations and waterparks to choose from when booking modern day travel, we have narrowed down the list to the crème de la crème of aquatic based adventure across the globe.
+With so many destinations and waterparks to choose from when booking, we have narrowed down the list to highlight our favourite waterparks across the globe.

-Dubai’s unending ambition to provide holidaymakers with an all-encompassing activity and entertainment haven ensures its Aquaventure Waterpark is built with becoming one of the best waterparks in the world in mind.
-Record breaking rides and slides are a given, while calmer yet no less fascinating pursuits at the park include the chance to observe sharks and sting-rays, alongside 700-metres of enticing private beach space in which to unwind.
+Dubai’s unending ambition to provide holidaymakers with an all-encompassing activity and entertainment haven ensure its Aquaventure Waterpark is built with becoming one of the best waterparks in the world in mind.
+Record-breaking rides and slides are a given, while calmer yet no less fascinating pursuits at the park include the chance to observe sharks and sting-rays, alongside 700-metres of enticing private beach space in which to unwind.

 If you’re planning a trip to Nevada state as a family, then Wild Island Family Adventure Park is a must if travelling with kids in tow.
 The park itself is open throughout the year due to the perennial high temperatures in the region, with the waterpark open from May each year, lending itself perfectly to the assortment of exhilarating water slides such as the six-story free fall of the Red Viper, or for the fainter hearted, a four-lane mat race across 270-feet of bumpy slide, allowing families to race each other for enhanced enjoyment.

 If you are particularly keen on dedicated indoor water parks, then the global gold medal award rests firmly on the shoulders of Tropical Islands in Germany.
 Stepping into the world’s largest free-standing hall is a gloriously arresting spectacle, seeing the converted aircraft hangar full transformed into a fully-fledged water-based extravaganza.
-Taking inspiration from the rainforest canopies on the coastlines of Bali, the park is worth visiting throughout the year, particularly as an excursion from nearby Berlin.
+Taking inspiration from the rainforest canopies on the coastlines of Bali, the park is worth visiting throughout the year, particularly as a day trip from nearby Berlin.

 Riding high on the list of most-attended water parks in the world, there is little wonder as to Thermas Dos Laranjais’ appeal as you move through a wealth of unique attractions, including the free-for-all wide slide that allows riders to stand as they glide through the water and descend through the tropically themed surrounds.